caesarorz/peninsular/README.md

 # Project

-This web site is intended for The Corredor Biologico Peninsular (Biologic Peninsular Corridor) in Costa Rica.
+This web site is intended for use in **The Corredor Biologico Peninsular** (Biologic Peninsular Corridor) project in Costa Rica.

 ## Technologies in Use